 chased with a cracked glass of sour orange juice.

-there, having devoured their own toes, digits and arms, on up to their necks, ----
+there, having devoured their own tongues, digits on up…

-all that remains is a Little.
-Hot.
-Head.
+all that remains is a hot. little. head.

-smoldering,, muttering – glowing orange like a little pumpkin
+smoldering,, muttering – glowing orange like a pumpkin.

-and the earth, looking back over its shoulder, the universe looking over its as well
+the earth, looking back over its shoulder. the universe looking over its as well

 --- taking a moment to consider what they’re seeing

 exchanging a bemused glance